Halium/docs/supplementary/devices/taoshan.rst

 Halium
 ^^^^^^
 A port for Halium 7.1 is being worked on by `Jonatan Hatakeyama Zeidler <https://github.com/jonnius>`_ (`Device Tree <https://github.com/jonnius/android_device_sony_taoshan>` and `Kernel <https://github.com/jonnius/android_kernel_sony_msm8930/tree/halium>`).
-Halium 7.1 builds, but does not install using halium-install.
-Using halium-install from JBB it fails to copy the rootfs.img to /data.
+Halium 7.1 builds, but does not install using halium-install due to twrp busybox issues.
+Using halium-install from JBB the halium reference rootfs can be installed, but it does not seem to start.

 Distributions
 ^^^^^^^^^^^^^